insidewhy/babies/readme.md

 % babies watch /media/show
 ```

-This will watch the show with `mpv`.
+This will watch the show with `mpv` and when you are done it will update the file at `/media/show/.videos.yaml` to record your viewing session.

 Most commands which accept a directory or filename will choose the current directory if the argument is not specified.
 There are also shorter aliases for every command.
 The following command is equivalent to the previous:
 ```bash